Spaced Repetition: Retain Your Readings Long-Term

 To begin your learning session, simply access the sidebar of the Chrome extension or the learning section of the web app.

-In this particular example below, we were able to remember our highlight for the first time, resulting in an increased confidence in our ability to retain it.
-As a result, the highlight will reappear for review in 3 days.
+In the example below, we successfully recalled our highlight for the first time, resulting in an increased confidence in our ability to retain it.
+The highlight will reappear for review in 3 days.

 If, after three days, you can recall the significant details, it will determine a review date that is significantly farther in the future, such as ten days.
 Subsequently, the review cycle may extend to around 30 days, and so forth.